docBliny/docBliny.github.io/streamdeck-roon/index.md

 Don't have Roon?
 Use my referral link: [Purchase Roon](https://roonlabs.com/r/flf4BxfNwEagR1t5ZBqYUA)

 ## Features
 The plug-in supports most basic playback actions.
 Note that some actions are available in two flavors.
 For example, there is a Play/Pause action in addition to separate Play and Pause actions.
 "Why?" you might ask.
-Well, if you're streaming there are many cases where you want to make sure you only pause or only play music.
-A great use case is in multi-actions where you want to "script" multiple things to happen.
-The Play/Pause action might actually stop playback (if already playing) instead of starting it.
+Well, if you're streaming you want to be sure you're hitting the right button to actually start or stop playback.
+They're also easier to use in multi-actions.

 ![Screen shot](images/screenshot.png)